-The PDC (Professional Darts Corporation) World Darts Championship is the pinnacle of the game for this particular organisation.
+The PDC (Professional Darts Corporation) World Darts Championship is the pinnacle of the sport.
 It’s often thought of as being the highlight of a player’s career and for some, even qualifying is seen as a pretty impressive feat.
-The money that is involved now makes the richest event in darts and winning can change a players career in a matter of weeks.
+The money that is involved make this the richest event in darts and winning it can change a players career in a matter of weeks.

 The competition is held annually at the Alexandra Place and has been here since the move from the Circus Tavern came about in 2008.
 The switch was to allow the tournament to expand and accommodate the ever-increasing popularity in both darts as a sport and the World Championship as a tournament.

 - Prize Money

 PDC World Championship Recent Winners

 |Year||Winner (Seeding)||Runner-Up (Seeding)||Score (Sets)|